aaronlamz/aaronlamz/README.md

 - 🔭 I’m currently working on various web development projects.
 - 👯 I’m looking to collaborate on open-source projects and interesting developer communities.
 - 📫 How to reach me: [Email](mailto:aaronlamz2022@gmail.com) | [LinkedIn](https://www.linkedin.com/in/jiajun-lin-43673b1a0)
-- ⚡ Fun fact: I love hiking and exploring new places.

 ## Languages & Tools